 - All vehicles must be parked properly within a designated space so as not to interfere with another parking space or obstruct a lane of travel or pedestrian walkway.
 Vehicles that fail to park correctly in marked spaces will receive a $15 fine.

-- Maximum speed limit on university property is 10 mph.
-Operating a vehicle without a reasonable amount of care may result in receiving a $60 fine for reckless or careless driving, revocation of parking privileges and/or additional disciplinary action.
+- Maximum speed limit on university property is 10 miles per hour.
+Operating your vehicle without a reasonable amount of care may result in receiving a $60 fine for reckless or careless driving, revocation of parking privileges and/or additional disciplinary action.

-- Vehicles illegally parked in fire lanes will receive a $50 fine and be towed at the owner’s expense.
+- Vehicles illegally parked in Fire Lanes will receive a $50 fine and are subject to tow at the owner’s expense.

 - Vehicles left in a driveway or thoroughfare will receive a $15 fine and are subject to tow at the owner’s expense.

-- Vehicles parked on the lawn will receive a $15 fine and are subject to tow at the owner’s expense.
+- Vehicles parked on the lawn and/or landscaping will receive a $15 fine and are subject to tow at the owner’s expense.

 - Vehicles shall not be abandoned in campus parking areas and must be in good working condition at all times.
 Failure to comply will result in a $15 fine.
 Subsequent violations could result in the vehicle being towed at the owner’s expense.

-Parking appeals may be submitted in writing to the Campus Safety & Security dispatch center during normal business hours.
+Parking appeals may be submitted in writing to the Campus Safety & Security Dispatch Office during normal business hours.
 Appeals may also be emailed to the assistant director of Campus Safety & Security.
 To file a parking appeal regarding a violation or vehicle boot discrepancy, the following must be completed: